 Attorneys, like investigators want to get quick results for clients.
 Attorneys are also accustomed to handling large amounts of money, on behalf of their clients.
 Con artists in China are capitalizing on the goal oriented efficiency of US attorneys by targeting them with the scheme described below, the use of which is currently growing.
+It is for this reason that we issue this fraud alert for US attorneys.

 Description of Fraud Scheme